ozok/OooPlayer/Readme.md

 OooPlayer
 =========

 ####OooPlayer is a lightweight music player for Windows.
-It's written in Delphi and uses Bass library and it's plugins from http://www.un4seen.com/.
+It's written in Delphi and uses Bass library and it's plugins from http://www.un4seen.com/

+You can download it from http://sourceforge.net/projects/oooplayer/

 Supported formats
 --